Abo2507/Hw2_Mutalipov_Abylaikhan_Se2520/README.md

 E. Reflection Section
-the Vehicle superclass.
-Instead of redefining fields like brand and year or the displayInfo() method in every class, they are inherited by Car, Motorcycle, and Truck .
+Inheritance simplified the design of my code, It makes it more organized.
+Instead of redefining fields like brand and year or the displayInfo() method in every classes, they are inherited by subclasses (Car, Truck, Motorcycle).
-It allows me to save time during program development by basing new classes on existing proven and debugged high-quality software.
+It allows me to save time during program development and help to avoid redundency.

-Method overriding allowed each subclass to provide a specific implementation for the abstract startEngine() and stopEngine() methods defined in the superclass.
-While every vehicle "starts," the actual behavior is different: a Car might "ignite the engine with a key," while a Motorcycle might "kickstart the engine".
-Overriding ensures that when the loop calls startEngine(), the program executes the version of the method specific to that object's actual type.
+The Method overriding helped customize behavior by allowing each subclass to implement its own version of startEngine() and stopEngine().

-One of the primary challenges with protected access is maintaining strict encapsulation; while it allows subclasses to access fields directly, it also opens those fields to any class within the same package, which can lead to unintended side effects.
+One of the challenges was understanding access modifiers, especially protected and default.
+Protected allows subclasses to access fields directly, but it can be confusing because the field is still hidden from other classes.
+Default access works only inside the same package, so if classes are moved to different packages, access errors can occur.
+This required strict plan of where fields and methods should be used and declared.